nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-1. Update your local DNS hosts file, to use your Nginx for Azure public IP address for `geo.example.com`.
+1. Update your local DNS hosts file, to use your NGINX for Azure public IP address for `geo.example.com`.

     ```bash
     cat /etc/hosts